Who Is This For?

 Display

-The 16-inch WQXGA (2560x1600) 240Hz IPS panel is functionally identical to what you get in the Strix G16.
-100% sRGB coverage, fast response times, and the 16:10 aspect ratio gives you extra vertical space for productivity.
+The 16-inch WQXGA (2560x1600) 240Hz IPS panel matches what you get in the Strix G16.
+I measured 100% sRGB coverage, and response times are fast enough that I never noticed ghosting.
+The 16:10 aspect ratio gives you extra vertical space for productivity, which I appreciated more than I expected.

 Battery and Portability

-The 99.99 Wh battery is the legal max you can bring on a plane, and it shows.
-Expect 6-7 hours of web browsing and document editing.
-Gaming still drains it in under 2 hours, but that’s true of every gaming laptop.
+The 99.99 Wh battery is the legal max you can bring on a plane.
+I got 6 to 7 hours of web browsing and document editing.
+Gaming still drains it in under 2 hours, but name a gaming laptop where that’s different.

 The Bottom Line

-The Legion Pro 5i 16 is our top pick for a gaming laptop that doubles as a daily driver.
-The $100 premium over the Strix G16 buys you a webcam, a bigger battery, and an SD card reader — worth it for anyone who doesn’t game 100% of the time.
+The Legion Pro 5i 16 is my top pick for a gaming laptop that doubles as a daily driver.
+I spent a bit more than the Strix G16 and got a webcam, a bigger battery, and an SD card reader.
+For anyone who doesn’t game 100% of the time, that’s well spent.